StuBITtv/CraneControl/README.md

 Arduino Bluetooth model crane control

 # What you need
-- of cause, an Arduino
+- an Arduino compatible board
-- a Hc-06 Bluetooth modul
+- a HC-06 Bluetooth modul
 - 2x 28BYJ-48 stepper motors
 - 2x ULN2003 motor drivers
 - and of cours, an Android smartphone and a computer